Kuromis-2/finalware/README.md

 # Finalware

+##Finalware
-This project contains a firmware update tool for Starlight-12 mice written in JavaScript using Electron for the Frontend and is based on the [Serial Port](https://serialport.io) library to communicate with the hardware.
+This project contains a firmware update tool for Starlight-12 mice as alternative to ChrisWins WinForms tool.
+Its written in Electron and is based on the
+[Serial Port](https://serialport.io) library to communicate with the hardware.
 And the official Nordicsemiconductor library for flashing Firmware, [pc-nrf-dfu-js](https://github.com/NordicSemiconductor/pc-nrf-dfu-js) Even tho we use the finalmouse logo in our tool to clarify the usecase, this tool is UNOFFICIAL.